Mariners’ Scott Servais hits the reset button before win in home opener

 It was a good-natured, and perhaps wishful (or wistful?), way to express that the team was going to flush the diabolical first week of the season, including the most gruesome loss in recent memory less than 24 hours earlier.

 Easier said than done, however.
-With a fan base elevated to a fever pitch of angst, and a group of players in danger of tightening inexorably with each passing defeat, the Mariners desperately needed the one thing, and one thing only, that could begin to reset the mood, if not the standings: A victory.
+With a fan base elevated to a fever pitch of angst, and a group of players in danger of tightening inexorably with each passing defeat, the M’s desperately needed the one thing, and one thing only, that could begin to reset the mood, if not the standings: A victory.

 By the numbers